vineodd/PIMSim/README.md

 This input indicates an function named 'Add', which has two inputs and one output.
 The operation duration lasts 2 cycles.

 d.
-You can customize your own policy by modifying PIMConfigs.cs.
+You can customize your own PIM operation policy by modifying PIMConfigs.cs.
 For example, you can specify a certain kind of instruction to be executed at memory-side by modifying PIMConfig\PIM_Ins_List.

 3.2   Prepare the configuration files